lightcast/sudoku/README.md

-Here are some sample boards:
+Here are some sample boards:<br />
             invalid:
                               [[5, 3, 4, 6, 7, 8, 9, 1, 2],
                                [6, 7, 2, 1, 9, 0, 3, 4, 8],